 Your Age & Experience

-Insurers may require drivers to be over 25 or even 30 for exotic car cover.
-Extensive driving experience and a clean record are typically expected.
+Some specialist insurers require drivers to be over 25 or even 30 for exotic car cover.
+Extensive driving experience and a spotless record are typically expected.

 📍